RizkyZaidan/cash-ease-be/README.md

 npm run test:e2e
 ```

-For Log In into Admin dashboard use this following:
+For Log In into Admin dashboard use this following credential:

 ```bash
 Username : admin